vitest-dev/vitest/docs/guide/browser.md

 ## Configuration

 To activate browser mode in your Vitest configuration, you can use the `--browser` flag or set the browser field to `true` in your Vitest configuration file.
-Here is an example configuration using browser field:
+Here is an example configuration using the browser field:

 ```ts
 export default defineConfig({